-Three innovative improvisers—performer Lucie Vítková, and percussionist Shakoor Hakeem, and lead by cornetist-composer Graham Haynes—come together to perform work they have been working on over the last two years.
+Innovative improvisers— percussionist Shakoor Hakeem and cornetist-composer Graham Haynes—come together to perform work they have been working on over the last two years.
+Performer Lucie Vítková will make a special appearance.

 This performance will be presented virtually and available for free on a variety of streaming platforms.
 Roulette’s theater is currently closed for public performances as a result of the Covid-19 pandemic and the safety measures that Roulette has put in place to keep staff, artists, and the public safe.